-Identify & prioritize the sources and pathways that represent the greatest health risk threat environments, comprised of surface waters, sediments, stormwater runoff and treated wastewater effluent.
+Effective management of microplastics begins with understanding the extent of microplastic pollution within the state.
+California has the opportunity to build from existing monitoring studies, including methods developed by SFEI to collect and identify microplastics from a variety of environments, comprised of surface waters, sediments, stormwater runoff and treated wastewater effluent.
 SCCWRP has additionally conducted large-scale laboratory intercalibration studies that developed and quantified the effectiveness of laboratory measurement methods for processing water, sediment, and tissue samples.
-Priority research to advance microplastic monitoring include: (1) transitioning the foundational work performed by SFEI and SCCWRP into standardized methods; (2) developing laboratory accreditation procedures to ensure standardized monitoring methods are employed properly and to confirm that data submitted are of acceptable quality and comparable; and (3) creating a statewide monitoring network with willing partners to design, implement, and sustain long-term operations of the network.
+Priority research to advance microplastic monitoring include: (1) transitioning the foundational work performed by SFEI and SCCWRP into standardized methods; (2) acquiring laboratory accreditation to ensure standardized monitoring methods are employed properly and to confirm that data submitted are of acceptable quality and comparable; and (3) creating a statewide monitoring network with willing partners to design, implement, and sustain long-term operations of the network.